 In 2013-14 he could be heard at Vlaamse Opera and at Staatstheater Darmstadt in the role of Tristan in Tristan und Isolde, as Siegfried in Siegried and Götterdämmerung at Oper Halle and as Max in Der Freischütz at Oper Köln.
 He also sang Apollo in Daphne at Théâtre du Capitole in Toulouse, and later in that season the first act of Die Walküre in concert with the Bamberg Symphony under the direction of Jonathan Nott.

 Highlights of the 2012-13 season included his performance of Siegfried in Götterdämmerung at the Staatsoper Berlin conducted by Daniel Barenboim, a production also presented at the BBC Proms in London and his debut at the Teatro alla Scala with the same piece.
-Mr. Schager came to international attention through celebrated performances of the title role in Rienzi with the Deutsche Oper Berlin, Teatro Real in Madrid, Rome Opera and with the Hamburg State Opera.
+Mr. Schager came to international attention through celebrated performances of the title role in Rienzi with the Deutsche Oper Berlin, Teatro Real in Madrid, Rome Opera and Staatsoper Hamburg.

 Mr. Schager studied with Prof. Walter Moore at the University for Music in Vienna.
 He completed his studies with James King and Toma Popescu.
 He began gaining acclaim through his performances in various competitions: in 1998 he won the Special Jury Prize at the 5th International Viennese Music Competition.
 The following year, he won the medal of the Foundation „Jean-Frédéric Perrenoud“ in Neuchâtel in Switzerland, the Critic’s Prize and the Prize of the town Constanza in the International Competition for Tenors in Lugoj, Romania, which led to his opera debut as Ferrando in Così fan tutte at the Festival Mozart in Schönbrunn.

-In the following years he sang numerous lyrical tenor roles appearing on stage in a large number of theaters and festivals, like the Teatro Comunale di Bologna, the Theater Koblenz, the Alte Oper Frankfurt, the International Music Festival Chiemgau, and the Wiener Festwochen.
-He has also performed the roles of Der Steuermann and Erik in Der Fliegende Holländer with the Tiroler Festspiele Erl, where he also performed David in Die Meistersinger von Nürnberg under the direction of Gustav Kuhn.
+In the following years he sang numerous lyrical tenor roles appearing on stage in a large number of theaters and festivals, like the Teatro Comunale di Bologna, the Alte Oper Frankfurt, the International Music Festival Chiemgau, and the Wiener Festwochen.
+He also performed the roles of Der Steuermann and Erik in Der Fliegende Holländer and David in Die Meistersinger von Nürnberg under the direction of Gustav Kuhn at the Tiroler Festspiele Erl.

 North American Management: